Pacific Northwest Travel Program Overview

 Then we’re off to our next state to discover: California, where we will adventure around stunning Lake Tahoe before we head off to our final city on our tour: San Francisco!
 In groovy San Francisco, take the ferry to Alcatraz and see what it was like to be an island prisoner.
 Cross the Golden Gate Bridge on your way to marvel at giant trees in Muir Woods.
 Discover Ghirardelli chocolates and wander through the waterfront Ferry Building Marketplace, picking up local delicacies along the way!

 On this journey through every nature lover’s favorite corner of the USA, we will explore the urban cities while hiking, kayaking, and skiing through some of the country’s most beautiful national parks.
 So, what are you waiting for?
-From starry skies to famous skylines, this Pacific Northwest adventure has it all!
+From starry skies to famous skylines, this Pacific Northwest travel adventure has it all!

 During this program, you will…